Skip to content

 Gov. Abigail Spanberger signed HB975 into law Monday, modernizing a Virginia liquor regulation that hadn't been substantively updated in more than 35 years — and the push that finally got it across the finish line started in Alexandria.

 Sen. Elizabeth Bennett-Parker, who took up a cause many had tried and failed to advance for decades, told the crowd at the Alexandria Chamber of Commerce's annual General Assembly Breakfast on March 19 that the effort was rooted in a conversation with a local small business struggling to stay in the city.
-She credited former delegate and owner of Captain Gregory's, Rob Krupicka, for championing the issue.
+She credited former delegate and former owner of Captain Gregory's, Rob Krupicka, for championing the issue.

 What the old law required — and why it broke down